yui-mhcp/speech_to_text/README.md

 You can check the `speech_to_text` notebook for a concrete demonstration

 **Note** : models are not performant enough for real *transcription / subtitles generation* but the search feature works quite well.
-The `Conformer-Transducers` models tend to be good enough for transcription but it is currently an experimental feature which will be improved.
+The `Conformer-Transducers` models tend to be good enough for transcription but it is currently an experimental feature which will be improved (by fine-tuning them or adding the Beam Search inference).

 ## Available models